Dog training and boarding at All Dogs Unleashed

 Reading dog warning signs to prevent dog fighting at home

 Most scraps give you 10 to 30 seconds of warning if you know what to look for.
+Your dogs are talking the whole time.
+The problem is owners miss the early signals and only catch the loud ones.
 Learn to spot tension early and you can stop a fight before teeth ever come out.

 Body Language Cues That Predict a Fight